 To complement the interview data, documents not in the public domain were requested under the Freedom of Information (FOI) Act of 2000 (FOIA) from both the UK's Department for International Development (DfID) and Ministry of Defence (MoD).
-These institutions were chosen because they primarily constituted the Joint Inter-Agency Task Force (JIATF) and the UK's District Ebola Support Teams (DESTs) (see Chapter 6, pages 111-144).j
+These institutions were chosen because they primarily constituted the Joint Inter-Agency Task Force (JIATF) and the UK's District Ebola Support Teams (DESTs) (see Chapter 6, pages 111-144).

 An initial FOI request was rejected by both DfID and the UK MoD for being too broad, and both asked that specific documents be requested by name.
 However, by definition, the names of documents not in the public domain are not known to members of the public.
-Fortunately, STB was in possession of a small number of key documents through the aid of other individuals with access to them and was thus
+Fortunately, STB was in possession of a small number of key documents through the aid of other individuals with access to them and was thus able to request those documents (as well as the various other documents that were explicitly referenced within).

-&lt;sup>3 Several other documents not in the public domain were accessed and retained by STB, as several individuals spoken to for this study proactively offered up an array of documents that are not accessible to the general public.
+Several other documents not in the public domain were accessed and retained by STB, as several individuals spoken to for this study proactively offered up an array of documents that are not accessible to the general public.
 This ranges from personal communications and photographs, to meeting minutes and reports, to governmental documents, to working and as-yet unpublished academic papers.